git-courses-info/git-ultimate-course-backup/README.md

 - Start the rebase operation with the parent of the commit you want to drop.\
   `git rebase -i ID~1 or ID^`

+### 11. Rewarding a Commit

+- To reward a commit message, use interactive rebasing.\
+  In the given options, chose `reword`.

+### 12. Re-ordering Commits

+- To re-order a commits, use interactive rebasing.\
+  Then just move the commit where you want.

+### 13. Squashing Commits

+- To squash commits, use interactive rebasing.\
+   Then chose the `squash` option for all children commits.
+You may reorder them first if needed.\
+  If you want to keep just the name of the parent commit, use `fixup` instead of `squash`.